Persistence

 Domain Escalation using Mimikatz

-Now, the attacker has managed to compromise an account that has local administrator access.
-Upon investigating, we found that a computer account or a machine account has been created which is a part of the Domain Admins group.
+At this point, the attacker has successfully compromised an account with local administrator access.
+Upon further investigation, we discovered that a computer account—also known as a machine account—had been created and added to the Domain Admins group.

 net user Harshit

-As you can see, computer account “Harshit” is added in domain admins.
+As expected, the computer account “Harshit” was indeed listed under domain admins.

 An attacker can leverage the availability of local administrator access to run mimikatz and dump the NTLM hash of the computer account “Harshit”